-“We suggested that we could use the colours as sparkles to create a stunning galaxy feel.
+“We suggested that we could use the colors as sparkles to create a stunning galaxy feel.
 That is the outcome.
 We plan to do another series following real star signs on faces and bodies.”

 With the help of glow-in-the-dark makeup, Jill created a series of unconventional beauty shots.
 Though the model‘s features are visible, her eyes are as dark as the background.
-The combination of obscure colours and almost inhuman features are what make this photo an ideal example of surreal photography.
+The combination of obscure colors and almost inhuman features are what make this photo an ideal example of surreal photography.

 Spontaneous Surreal Photography

-Like Alexandra’s underwater photograph, this sureal photography image wasn’t manipulated.
+Like Alexandra’s underwater photograph, this surreal photography image wasn’t manipulated.
 Since we can’t see everything, we’re not sure what is going on.
-Was the subject modelling or playing?
+Was the subject modeling or playing?
 Where was this taken?
 These questions exist only because of that tent, which was strategically placed in front of the camera.
 Only Earl can answer them, but he wisely chooses not to.
 After all, guessing is much more fun than getting the real answers.
 (Sometimes.)